KanishkTandon/Breast-Cancer-Prediction/README.md

-Sure, here's a sample README for your breast cancer prediction project:

----

 # Breast Cancer Prediction

-This project aims to predict breast cancer using machine learning techniques.
-It is built using Django for the web framework and leverages numpy, pandas, and scikit-learn for data processing and model building.
+A machine learning project that predicts breast cancer using data analysis techniques.
+Built with Python, it leverages libraries such as numpy, pandas, and scikit-learn for data processing and model development.
+The project aims to provide accurate predictions based on various input features related to breast cancer.

 ## Requirements